 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.

 Read what our review team had to say about this resource below or learn more about

 Teaching Tips | Science | Pedagogy |

 - Instructors could use this interactive as the basis for an inquiry activity.
 Have students plot differences in temperature or daylight hours for a location in the Northern Hemisphere and one in the Southern Hemisphere on the same graph.
 Teachers should ask students to infer the seasons from these data.

-- This resource highlights the impact of the tilt of Earth's axis on daylight hours and temperatures at four different latitudes.
-It explicitly shows the geometry that is behind that impact.
+- This resource illustrates how the tilt of Earth's axis affects daylight hours and temperatures at four different latitudes.
+It explicitly shows the geometry that causes this.

 About the Pedagogy

 - This resource provides students with an ecliptic and top view of Earth's orbit around the Sun.